gabrieltorresgamez/gabocutter/docs/features/linting.md

 # Linting and code quality

-Code can be linted and quality-checked with the command
+Code can be checked with the command

 ```bash
 make check